Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Weak rung coupling limit

 where $\theta_1$ and $\theta_2$ are the bosonic fields corresponding to the longitudinal spin density, $\phi_1$ and $\phi_2$ are the bosonic fields corresponding to the phases, and $k_F=\pi/(2a)$ is used in the above expressions, i.e., assuming zero magnetization $\langle s_n^z\rangle=\langle \tau_n^z\rangle=0$.
 We have used the lattice constant $a$ for the ultraviolet length scale.
 Here, the bosonic fields satisfy $[\phi_n(x),\theta_{n'}(y)]=-i\delta_{n,n'}\pi \sgn(y-x)$ with $\sgn(z)$ being the sign function.
 The Klein factors are ignored as they are not essential to this work.

 \begin{widetext} Taking the continuum limit and using Eq.~(\ref{Eq:Bosonization_s_tau}), the Hamiltonians in Eq.~(\ref{Eq:H_0_H_perp_H_Bxz}) are expressed by

 \end{widetext} where $v$ is the velocity, and $K$ is the Luttinger parameter within each chain.
-We have ignored the highly oscillatory terms and several subleading terms in $\hat{H}_{\perp,b}$, and the results do not depend on these omitted terms.
+Several bosonized expressions for the rung interactions are summarized in Appendix~\ref{App:Bosonized_interaction}.
+We have ignored the highly oscillatory $(-1)^{x/a}$ terms and several subleading terms in $\hat{H}_{\perp,b}$, and the results in this work do not depend on these omitted terms.
 The precise values of $v$ and $K$ can be extracted via the Bethe ansatz \cite{GiamarchiT2003,GiamarchiT1999}.
 In our case, the microscopic spin-spin interaction in the leg is close to the isotropic AF Heisenberg interaction as discussed in Sec.~\ref{Sec:Model}.
 Therefore, we conclude that $K=1/2$, and the low-energy phase of each leg is described by a gapless phase with the marginal interaction $\cos(4\theta_j)$ \cite{GiamarchiT2003}.

 Finally, we discuss $\hat{H}_{\perp,2,b}$ and $\hat{H}_{B_{xz},b}$, which break the longitudinal spin $U(1)$ symmetry and possess finite conformal spins.
 In the weak rung coupling limit, the dominant contribution comes from the second order of the transverse field (e.g., $B_x^2$, $B_z^2$), in which a new perturbation term $\cos(2\phi_j-2\eta x/a)$ is generated under RG \cite{GangadharaiahS2008,GarateI2010,NersesyanAA1993a,YakovenkoVM1992,GogolinAO2004}.
 The other second-order contributions (e.g., $D_\perp^2$, $D_\perp B_x$, and $D_\perp B_z$) can renormalize the existing terms in $\hat{H}_{0,b}$ and $\hat{H}_{\perp,1,b}$ and generate terms similar to $\cos(2\phi_j-2\eta x/a)$.
 As we will show later, the instabilities driven by the $U(1)$ preserving rung couplings are at the first order of couplings, so that we can ignore the $D_\perp^2$ contributions for the generic situations.
 The transverse field is also crucial for the low-energy phase diagram.
 One can construct the phase diagram based on the known results of the single chain model in Refs.~\cite{GangadharaiahS2008,GarateI2010}, as we will discuss at the end of this section.